-Click on the button of the TVLDraw component to open the Video Layers editor dialog.
+Click on the Video Layers editor dialog.
 In the dialog you can add many different types of layers, organized in categories, such as Displays, Objects, Gauges, Indicators, Clocks and more.

 One of the simplest layers is the TVLDrawShapeLayer.
 It can draw Rectangle, Rounded Rectangle or Ellipse.